trinidadj/trinidadj/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on Blockchain Metaverse Project;
-- 🌱 I’m currently learning React and Machine Learning;
+- 🌱 I’m currently learning Advanced React and Machine Learning;
 - 👯 I’m looking to collaborate on Google Cloud Innovators program 🤝;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;